Studies

 Rohrer is currently working with producers of rainbow trout in Switzerland, to experiment with whether putting simple stimulation inside tanks, in the form of hanging bars, can improve well-being.
 “That would also be one of the first … practical experiments to show that it is feasible to put structural enrichment into farms and still work normally and produce normally,” he said.
 “We desperately need some practical validation.”

 The next welfare frontier is wild-caught fish.
-Many of the animals caught in fisheries die horrible deaths, if the research on fish pain is any indication.
-Fair Fish is beginning work with harvesters to implement methods to minimize suffering, and Gräns is researching methods to address welfare concerns, including whether electrical stunning can be used to kill wild fish, rather than air asphyxiation.
+Fair Fish is beginning to work with harvesters to implement methods to minimize suffering, and Gräns is researching methods to address welfare concerns, including whether electrical stunning can be used to kill wild fish, rather than air asphyxiation.
 There are significant practical challenges in this, Gräns said — but there’s also growing receptiveness to the idea of welfare.
+Whether those changes in perception affect meaningful future change is yet to be determined.